kobotoolbox/docs/source/data_through_webforms.md

 **3. Choose Language:** This feature in the web form gets activated if you have multiple languages for your survey project.
 You're able to toggle between the default language and other languages present in your survey form.

-**4. Save as Draft:** Use this feature to edit or update your records before submitting it to the KoBoToolbox server.
+**4. Save as Draft:** Use this feature to edit or update your records before submitting it to the KoboToolbox server.
 Once you have checked Save as Draft you will have an option to Save Draft.
-The draft record gets queued but does not sync with KoBoToolbox server.
+The draft record gets queued but does not sync with KoboToolbox server.
 To sync it with the server you will have to open the record from the queued list and uncheck Save as Draft and press Submit.

-**5. Submit:** Press the Submit button if you have completed collecting information and wish to send the filled-up form to the KoBoToolbox server.
+**5. Submit:** Press the Submit button if you have completed collecting information and wish to send the filled-up form to the KoboToolbox server.
 After pressing the Submit button, you will not have an option to edit the records on your device.

 **6. Queued Records Counter:** The Queued Records Counter shows you the total number of records submitted and waiting to be uploaded to a server.
 The queued records are uploaded automatically in the background every 5 minutes when the web page is open and an internet connection is available.